pieeg-club/ardEEG/README.md

-# EEGduino
+# ardEEG
-Arduino for measure EEG, EMG, and ECG bio-signals
+Shield ardEEG for Arduino UNO R4 for measure EEG, EMG, and ECG bio-signals

 # Arduino to measure EEG, EMG, and ECG bio-signals.